 This overlook provides an excellent vista of the coastline extending off in front of you.

-All in all, this short hike is a nice way to see these fun animals from afar, and it is an easy recommendation for a quick stop in the park.
+All in all, this short hike is an excellent way to see these fun animals from afar, and it is an easy recommendation for a quick stop in the park.
 To read more of my recommendations for what to do in Point Reyes, visit this post.